Pick your England starting XI for World Cup 2022

-Pick your starting XI for England's opening World Cup game against Iran on November 21 using our interactive team selector
+Pick your starting XI for England's opening World Cup game against Iran using our interactive team selector

-Gareth Southgate and his England squad have arrived in Qatar ahead of their opening World Cup game against Iran on Monday - but who would make your starting XI?
+Gareth Southgate and his England squad kickstart their World Cup campaign against Iran on Monday - but who would make your starting XI?

-The England squad numbers were released on Monday - but do they hint at the current hierarchy for starting berths?
+Harry Maguire will start in a back four against Iran with Gareth Southgate set to play 4-3-3 - a system which creates space for an extra midfielder in the starting XI.

-"I think you should bring something into squad numbers, in the fact the likes of James Maddison and Callum Wilson are further down the list," said Rob Dorsett, speaking on the Sky Sports World Cup Podcast.
+Jude Bellingham is likely to make his first World Cup start, with reports elsewhere suggesting Bukayo Saka will get the nod ahead of Phil Foden on the right wing.

 So, what would your England starting XI look like to face Iran?
 Use our interactive selector to pick your team below, screenshot your selections and share on Twitter @SkyFootball.